 The rest of this page gives more details of the above procedure.

 Below is a quick guide to adding a space.
-See Setting up a New Global Space for a full description.
+See Creating a Space for a full description.

 Define the space permissions to determine who can do what in your new space.